ajunlonglive/MoroutinesProject/Docs/README_EN.md

 ```

 ### Waiting for moroutine.
-If you need to wait for a certain morutina state, use the following methods:
+If you need to wait for a certain moroutine state, use the following methods:
 - WaitForComplete - Returns an object to wait for completion.
 - WaitForStop - returns an object to wait for a stop.
 - WaitForRun - returns an object to wait to start.